-The first register written from the SDI pin to the device is the one defined by the address (A[4:0]) given in the control byte.
-After this first register is fully transmitted, if the $\overline{\text{CS}}$ pin is maintained logic low, the communication continues without an additional control byte and the SDI pin transmits another register with the address automatically incremented or not, depending on the WRITE bit setting.

-Two different Write mode configurations for the address increment can be defined through the WRITE bit in the STATUSCOM register (see Section 6.5, Continuous Communications, Looping on Register Sets and Table 8-2).
+The first register written from the SDI pin to the device is the one defined by the Address bits (A[4:0]) given in the control byte.
+After this first register is fully transmitted, if the \overline{CS} pin is maintained logic low, the communication continues without an additional control byte and the SDI pin transmits another register with the address automatically incremented.
+Two different Write mode configurations for the address increment can be defined through the WRITE bit in the STATUSCOM register (see Section 6.5 "Continuous Communications, Looping on Register Sets" and Table 9-2).
 The SDO pin stays in a high-impedance state during a write communication.
-The data on SDI are clocked into the MCP3914 on the rising edge of SCK.
-The writing format for each register is defined in Section 6.5, Continuous Communications, Looping on Register Sets.
-A write on an undefined or non-writable address, such as the ADC channel's register addresses, will have no effect and also will not increment the address counter.
+The data on SDI are clocked into the MCP3910 on the rising edge of SCK.
+The writing format for each register is defined in Section 5.5 "ADC Output Coding".
+A write on an undefined or non-writable address, such as the ADC channel's register addresses, will have no effect nor will it increment the address counter.